snatesh/Eikonal/README.md

 ![alt text](https://github.com/snatesh/Eikonal/blob/main/testing/testdata/22_35_run.png?raw=true)

 The red nodes are our new found abscissa, while the black ones are the initial points.
 We see the new nodes are well conditioned, and we correctly integrate the test function sin(x^2+y^2) over the standard right triangle with vertices (0,0), (0,1), (1,0) (plug it into Wolfram alpha for reference).
 See `triaintq.f` for comparison at https://github.com/zgimbutas/triasymq.
-We exceed the largest rule generaed there, and ours is better conditioned by 2 two orders of magnitude.
+We exceed the largest rule generated there, and ours is better conditioned by 2 two orders of magnitude.

 There remains much to be done for this project, on both paper and metal!